raksnotes/MechaCar_Statistical_Analysis/README.md

 weight

+// in ref to Mod 16.5.1
 ### 2. Null Hypothesis:
-The weight of the car is less than 5000 pounds
+H0: The weight of the car is less than 5000 pounds
 ### Alt.
 Hypothesis:
-The weight of the car is greater than 5000 pounds
+Ha: The weight of the car is greater than 5000 pounds

 ### 3. Statistical test: